udacity/nd00333-capstone/starter_file/README.md

 ````

 ### Task
-The goal of this project is to train the model to predict whether a person is suffering from heart disease or not.
+The goal of this project is to train the model to predict mortality caused by heart disease. (death=1, no death=0)
 ### Access
 I uploaded the .csv file into the repo for easy access.
 To access on Azure notebooks, we need to download it from an external link.
 ````